getporter/gcloud-mixin/examples/compute/README.md

 # Credentials

-This is what your credentials file should look like, where the path is the path to your the service key for a service account that you have created with the Compute Instance Admin Role.
+This is what your credentials file should look like, where the path is the path to the service key for a service account that you have created with the Service Account User and Compute Admin roles.
+The project must have the Compute Engine API service enabled.

 ```yaml
 name: gcloud